 Examples of our work

-3na led the development of a scalable, cloud-based enterprise data platform proof of concept for OZ Minerals.
+3na led the development of a scalable, cloud-based enterprise data platform proof of concept for a large mining company.

 This centralised platform ingests data from across the businesses enabling authorised users to produce reports and dashboards, providing business insights and informing decision making.